While preparing Roasted Bell Peppers with Italian Farro Salad, I also roasted extra bell peppers to make this recipe.

 What does swordfish taste like?

-Not too fishy and not too bland, a perfect combination of flavor and texture.
+Not too fishy and bland, a perfect combination of flavor and texture.
 Not to mention that you can prepare it in so many ways.

 Mild tasting with a meaty white-flesh fish.
 Primarily sold in steaks form.
-A great choice of fish to enjoy if you have a finicky fish eater in your house.
+A great choice of fish to enjoy if you have a fussy fish eater in your house.

 However, due to high levels of mercury, it is advised to eat small portions and not too frequently as you would any other shellfish low in mercury.